SumGuyV5/iocage-plugin-jellyfin/README.md

 # iocage-plugin-jellyfin

 Jellyfin is a Free Software Media System that puts you in control of managing and streaming your media.
 It is an alternative to the proprietary Emby and Plex, to provide media from a dedicated server to end-user devices via multiple apps.

+## Thanks

+Jellyfin for FreeBSD is thanks to the work of Thefrank. https://github.com/Thefrank/jellyfin-server-freebsd